stamstergios/YAADV/README.md

 Your entire tree of API endpoinds described using good old folders and files.
 (And a custom 'language' for use inside JSON files)

-YAADV is written in ES6 Javascript for use as a middleware in NodeJs projects, but can easily be ported to other languages as well.
+YAADV is written in ES6 Javascript for use as an Express.js middleware in NodeJs projects, but can easily be ported to other languages as well.

 ## Example: